 The price of course materials is just one of many factors pushing college out of reach for many students today.
 And in this time when content is so readily available and often found to be “fresher” when pulled from updated, digital contexts vs static, traditional sources….

-This Fall term, students and faculty, in 7 disciplines (Theatre, Script Analysis, Courtroom Communication, Digital Forensics, Sociology [Deviance & Social Control] and Genetics) as well as the “Lions Pride” newspaper staff, have come together….
+This past year, students and faculty, in 7 disciplines (Theatre, Script Analysis, Courtroom Communication, Digital Forensics, Sociology [Deviance & Social Control] and Genetics) as well as the “Lions Pride” newspaper staff, have come together….

 Employers consistently suggest that the gap between student skills and required abilities are too great to overcome.
 Survey data suggests that hiring organizations feel students have had little to no experience with “soft skills”….